Pinless Peepers: Do or don’t?

 It's recommended to replace the blinders every two weeks to prevent them from getting stuck in the nares.
 For some birds, the bullying stops immediately when the peepers are on.
 Then two weeks can be enough.

 Most chicken keepers only use pinless peepers temporarily.
 You can try them on for a couple of weeks at first.
 After taking them off, see if the pecking behavior has disappeared.
 If not, place the blinders back and keep them on for extended periods.
 Sometimes it takes 6 months to change their attitude.

 It should not hurt them, so you can easily leave the blinders on for a couple of months.
 That said, there are always birds annoyed and trying to scratch them off.
 Keep an eye on them to ensure the blinders are not irritating the nares.

 Most pinless peepers are either made of polypropylene or polyethylene, the top 2 widely produced commodity plastics.
 However, polypropylene is much stronger.
 They both look very similar.

-Polypropylene is a little bit more expensive compared to polyethylene, but it’s more rigid.
+Polypropylene is a bit more expensive than polyethylene, but it's stiffer.
 Polyethylene is less rigid and more flexible.

-If your chickens are having a hard time keeping their peepers on, you might want to switch to the more rigid ones.
-On the other hand, if you find your chickens injured or you are having difficulties with squeezing the peepers, you might want to try polyethylene.
+If your chickens have a hard time keeping their peepers on, you might want to switch to the more rigid ones.
+On the other hand, if you find your chickens injured or have difficulty squeezing the peepers, you might want to try polyethylene.